xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 Conceptually, co-programming with ATS3 and JS refers to a style of programming where the JS code generated from ATS3 source (via some form of compilation) is directly combined with the JS code obtained otherwise (e.g., manually written by a programmer).
-And the simplest form of direct combination is probably just done by copying/pasting.
+And a simple form of direct combination can be achieved by just copying/pasting.

 Let us implement a webpage containing a button.
 Once the button is clicked, an alert window is popped up with the message saying "Hello,